zohar1000/monorepo-nestjs-angular-old/README.md

 To run the server: 'npm run server'

-## set your working environment to LF:
+## Set your working environment to LF:
 Different operating systems have different characters to mark an end of a line.<br>
 Linux and Mac use the character LF (Line Feed) which is '\n'.<br>
 Windows uses a combination of 2 characters CR+LF (Carriage Return + Line Feed) which are '\r\n'.<br>